First up, Why Filmora 12?

 As you can see in the image below the Filmora interface is very simple with no hidden menus or endless menu trees of features.

-Note that all of them can be adjusted in size to suit what you are doing at any time.
+All of them can be adjusted in size to suit what you are doing at any time.

 Here you can also import media via the Instant Cutter which is a tool for loading footage and as it suggests whilst offering the ability to instantly isolate segments of that footage and render immediately to new files.